gbremble/brewfile/README.md

 # brewfile

-### Install Brew Bundle
+## Install

-    $ brew tap Homebrew/bundle
+`brew bundle` is automatically installed when run.

-### Run Brewfile
+### Run

-To install all of the binaries/apps in the Brewfile run:
+To install all of the binaries and apps in the Brewfile run:

     $ brew bundle

-Re-running the command will install any available updates.
+### Check

+You can check there's anything to install/upgrade in the `Brewfile` by running:

+    $ brew bundle check